-Special thanks are reserved for the contributing editors Jonathan Conder and Robin Vos of Macfarlanes LLP for their invaluable assistance.
+Special thanks are reserved for the contributing editors Jonathan Conder and Robin Vos of Macfarlanes LLP for their invaluable assistance and STEP for their continued and valued participation in the guide.

 Global Legal Group hopes that you find this guide practical and interesting.